Julie Su: Secretary of Labor nomination

 After it was reported in 2023 that Walsh would leave the role, Su was expected to serve as acting Secretary of Labor in his absence.
 After Walsh's resignation announcement, members of the Congressional Asian Pacific American Caucus called on Biden to nominate Su as Walsh's permanent successor, citing the lack of Asian-Americans in Biden's cabinet.
-On February 28, 2023, President Joe Biden nominated Su to serve as the United States Secretary of Labor.
+On February 28, 2023, Su was nominated to serve as the United States Secretary of Labor.

-Su's nomination faced challenges on both sides of the aisle, due to the reluctance of Senator Joe Manchin to support her, as well as Republican criticism of her handling of COVID unemployment relief funding in California, wherein an estimated $32 billion meant to safeguard unemployed Californians during the pandemic ended up being paid out fraudulently.
-She also faced criticism for attempting to use her position as Acting Secretary of Labor to forgive $29 billion of the federal Covid loans California received prior to the fraud.
+Su's nomination faced challenges on both sides of the aisle, due to the reluctance of Senator Joe Manchin to support her, as well as Republican criticism of her handling of COVID unemployment relief funding in California, wherein an estimated $31 billion meant to safeguard unemployed Californians during the pandemic ended up being paid out fraudulently.
 The confirmation process stalled in the Senate due to a lack of votes necessary for confirmation.

 Su's nomination expired at the end of 2023, though Biden renominated her in January 2024.
-On February 27, 2024, the Senate HELP Committee advanced Su's nomination in an 11-10 vote.
+On February 27, 2024, the Senate HELP Committee advanced Su's nomination in an 11–10 vote.
 She remained acting secretary for the remainder of the Biden administration.

+The Government Accountability Office responded to a challenge to her serving as acting secretary beyond the 210 day limit as set by the FVRA, and found it lawful because a succession statute specific to the department allows a deputy secretary of labor to serve as acting secretary until a successor is confirmed.

+New York City government

+On December 19, 2025, Su's appointment was announced for the newly created position of Deputy Mayor of New York City for Economic Justice in the Zohran Mamdani administration.
+She assumed office on March 1, 2026, after becoming a resident of the city.